dwachss/bililiteRange/README.md

 rng.select();
 ````

 I use it for the [Kavanot editor](http://kavanot.name/Introduction/edit).
+There is a [simple demo in the test folder](test/prismeditor.html).